 There’s also a section to display notable contributors and guest writers.

-If you’re publishing tons of content on a regular basis or running a multi-author blog, a design like this might work best for you.
+If you’re publishing tons of content on a regular basis or running a multi-author blog, this blog design makes perfect sense for your website.

 15. Afford Anything